Hong Kong - Data Protection Overview

 Although it is not an express statutory basis to process personal data for a contract in Hong Kong.
 Under the DPP1 it is established that personal data shall not be collected unless the data is collected for a lawful purpose directly related to a function or activity of the data user, and the collection of the data is necessary for or directly related to that purpose.
 As such, having a contract with the data subject which specifies the purpose of such collection may demonstrate a lawful purpose for the collection and processing of personal data under DPP 1.

 This is not an express statutory basis for the processing of personal data in Hong Kong.
-However, Section 60B of the PDPO provides that personal data is exempt from the application of DPP 3 (see section 5.1 above) if the use of the data is required or authorised by or under any enactment, by any rule of law, or by an order of a court in Hong Kong.
+However, Section 60B of the PDPO provides that personal data is exempt from the application of DPP 3 (see section on consent above) if the use of the data is required or authorised by or under any enactment, by any rule of law, or by an order of a court in Hong Kong.
 Further to this the PDPO also contains an exemption from the application of DPP 3, where personal data required in connection with any legal proceedings in Hong Kong, or required for establishing, exercising, or defending legal rights in Hong Kong.

 This is not an express statutory basis for the processing of personal data in Hong Kong.
-However, if the prescribed consent required for DPP 3 (see section 5.1 above) is given by a relevant person on behalf of a data subject, a data user must not use the personal data for a data subject for a new purpose unless the data user has reasonable grounds for believing that the use of the data for the new purpose is clearly in the interest of the data subject.
+However, if the prescribed consent required for DPP 3 (see section on consent above) is given by a relevant person on behalf of a data subject, a data user must not use the personal data for a data subject for a new purpose unless the data user has reasonable grounds for believing that the use of the data for the new purpose is clearly in the interest of the data subject.

 - personal data held for the purposes of safeguarding security, defence or international relations in respect of Hong Kong, if the application of DPP 3 would likely prejudice these matters;